Meditation For Sleep – The Secret to a Deep Good Night’s Slumber

-Practicing meditation for sleep, in the long run, helps you break the dependency on addictive behaviors and develop more awareness.
-It helps you redirect the attention and gain more control over emotions thereby getting to the cause of the addictive behavior.
+Practising meditation for sleep, in the long run, helps you break the dependency on addictive behaviors and develop more awareness.
+It helps you redirect the attention and gain more control over emotions thereby getting to the cause of the addictive behaviour.
 You also gain control over food cravings that ensures good health in the long run.

 5. Better Sleep